Pete Crayton

-Louis Broyles "Pete" Crayton Sr. (November 27, 1894 – April 1958) was an American football coach and businessman.
+Louis Broyles "Pete" Crayton Sr. (November 27, 1894 – April 1958) was an American college football coach and businessman.
 He served as the head football coach at his alma mater, Davidson College, for a single season in 1919, compiling a record of 4–6–1.
 He took time away from his business ventures to accept the coaching position on short notice.